jdoleary/WebsocketPie/readme.md

   time: 1567963601131, // millis since epoch
   payload: {
     // client defined
-    // This is the magic of echo server that allows it to be client agnostic }
+    // This is the magic of PieServer that allows it to be client agnostic }
 }
 ```